Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 * eAES mathematical analysis wrt.
 Grover's Search by Xenia Bogomolec: ([eAES_post-quantum_math_analysis](https://github.com/XeniaGabriela/eAES_post-quantum_math_analysis))

-For scientific references used for the computation of the condition number see the references in the ([Official Paper]( https://github.com/XeniaGabriela/QAA_Condition_Nr/blob/master/official_paper/QAA_on_AES_paper.pdf))
+For scientific references used for the calculation of the condition number /kappa see the references in the ([Official Paper]( https://github.com/XeniaGabriela/QAA_Condition_Nr/blob/master/official_paper/QAA_on_AES_paper.pdf))